 - Seek professional help if your teen may be depressed or dealing with an issue that they are uncomfortable talking to you about.

 However by making the teen feel comfortable with admitting that something is wrong, or asking for outside help and advice; you might be pleasantly surprised with the improvement in the teen’s daily behavior.
-If the distant behavior is accompanied with anger, violence, or other harmful behavior; the teen may be dealing with more than just everyday teenage problems.
-In these cases it’s crucial to obtain the appropriate help for your teenager to avoid any further issues from occurring.
+If the distant behavior is accompanied by anger, violence, or other harmful behavior; the teen may be dealing with more than just everyday teenage problems.
+In these cases, it’s crucial to obtain the appropriate help for your teenager to avoid any further issues from occurring.